Identifying and Mitigating Bottlenecks in Role-Playing Agents: A Systematic Study of Disentangling Character Profile Axes: Which Character Profile Axes Drive RPA Performance?

-Next, CoSER assesses multi-party narratives expanded from seed scenarios using metrics like \textit{Anthropomorphism}, \textit{Character Fidelity}, and \textit{Storyline Quality}.
-We average these to compute the \textit{CoSER Score}, which serves as our default metric.
-Since our dataset does not contain scenario information, we utilize gemini-2.5-pro~\cite{comanici2025gemini} to generate scenarios specifically tailored to the participating characters to serve as narrative seeds.
-Experiments are configured with 3 characters and 18 turns by default.
-In this setup, all three characters are drawn from the same source material.
-Furthermore, we categorize the \textbf{Disposition} axis based on the number of immoral characters in the group: a composition with 0 or 1 immoral character is classified as a \textit{Moral} sample, while one with 2 or 3 is classified as an \textit{Immoral} sample.
-Both benchmarks have demonstrated strong correlation with human judgment in their original studies.
+Next, CoSER assesses multi-party narratives expanded from seed scenarios using three rubrics: \textit{Anthropomorphism}, \textit{Character Fidelity}, and \textit{Storyline Quality}.
+The averaged \textit{Persona Score} serves as our default metric on CoSER.
+Since our dataset does not contain scenario information, we use gemini-2.5-pro~\cite{comanici2025gemini} to generate scenarios specifically tailored to the participating characters to serve as narrative seeds.
+To reduce scenario-specific bias, we evaluate each work with three distinct seed scenarios; each session uses three characters from the same material and runs for 18 turns.
+For the \textbf{Disposition} axis, CoSER sessions are labeled as \textit{Moral} when they include 0--1 immoral characters and \textit{Immoral} when they include 2--3.
 We provide further details in Appendix~\ref{app:RQ1_ExpSetup}.